Varsity and JV Players

 Winterland in cooperation with the St. Louis Rockets and other local clubs will be hosting a summer house league for Midget and High School (U16) Teams looking to develop their teams during the summer.

-The program will consist of 6 Teams playing a 12 game schedule.
+The program will consist of 6 to 8 teams playing a 12 game schedule.
 The program may be expanded if more teams show interest.

 Starting May 29 and running through July 7/8 weekend.

-Teams can register as whole teams for a cost of $2400($2700 if they need jerseys).
-Individual can register and will be placed on teams for $250 per player.
+Teams can register as whole teams or individuals can register and will be placed on teams.

 Teams will be coached by volunteer USA Hockey Certified Coaches.
 MIHOA will be supplying Certified Referees.

 Games will follow all USA Hockey rules except there will be no checking.
 Contact will be allowed but a no-checking policy will be enforced.
 We are looking for players and teams that want to work on skills and team development.

 For more information and how to register, please use the link below..

 (Ice times will be added as rinks confirm times and dates)

 Thursday, June 7 7:00pm / 8:15pm